UrielNoether/A-Lovely-Inhibiting-Click-Extension/README.md

 # ALICE: A-Lovely-Inhibiting-Click-Extension
-Making a fun new custom lock for the Bondage Club
+Making a new custom lock, purely for fun

 ### Bookmark
 javascript:(function(){